keiserlab/keiserlab.github.io/_pages/publications.md

     btn_class: "btn--primary"

   - image_path: /assets/images/papers/10.1021.jm100488w.jpg
+    alt: >-
-    alt: "Complementarity between a docking and a high-throughput screen in discovering new cruzain inhibitors"
+        Complementarity between a docking and a high-throughput screen in discovering new cruzain inhibitors
     title: >-
         <span itemprop="name">Complementarity between a docking and a high-throughput screen in discovering new cruzain inhibitors</span>
     excerpt: >-